 On its own, there is a lot to like about the Shark Ion Robot 750 (read my full review here!).
-For one, it has a very affordable price at less than $250.
+For one, it has a very affordable price.
 It is very easy to set up and the vacuum power is good.
 It is Wi-Fi connected and works with Amazon Alexa or Google Home.
 You will also love its premium features such as the pair of side brushes and the HEPA filter.
 Then you have the lithium-ion battery that gives it up to an hour of operation.
 As it is, the Shark Ion Robot 750 is a capable robot vacuum that will help you keep your floors clean.

 However, the Shark Ion Robot 750 really pales in comparison against the Neato Botvac D4.
 In the world of robot vacuums, one year is a long time and things can really change a lot.
 Neato Botvac D4 Connected now has a better battery, a better navigation system, and more connectivity features.
 Not only does it deliver an efficient and thoroughly clean, but it also has more features than the Shark robot vacuum.

-In fact, perhaps the only reason one should buy the Shark Ion Robot 759 in 2019 is that it costs more than $100 cheaper than the Botvac D4 and the HEPA filter it has.
+In fact, perhaps the only reason one should buy the Shark Ion Robot 759 in 2019 is that it costs way more cheaper than the Botvac D4 and the HEPA filter it has.
 But we are not sure if that is enough reason to scrimp.
 The Neato Botvac D4 simply delivers far better cleaning than the Shark Ion Robot 750.